Eddie Rosario Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 20th in the league.

 © 2023 Data Skrive.
 All rights reserved.